zynthian/zynthian-web2/pages/03.engines/03._engine-list/01.engine-zynaddsubfx/splash-engine.md

 All three sections above include envelope stages for amp, filter and pitch can be switched to "freemode," where multiple steps and values can be set (reminiscent of the 8-stage Casio CZ series synths of the 80s).
 Several effects are included in ZynAddSubFX: Reverb, Echo, Chorus/Flange, Phaser, AlienWah, Distortion, EQ and Dynamic Filter.
 These can be applied to parts and globally.
 Several types of filters are provided in all three synthesis sections, including formant and state variable filters.

-ZynAddSubFX is an advanced Virtual Analog Synthesizer capable of modelling the more amazing sounds you can conceive.
+ZynAddSubFX is an advanced Virtual Analog Synthesizer capable of modelling the most amazing sounds you can conceive.
 Its warm and analogue-like sound will please the most exigent ears.

 It's a quite complex and very powerful tool that will satisfy the most experienced users.
-It also includes a  collection of more than 1000 presets organized in banks, so basic users will enjoy from the first moment and advanced users have an excelent base for creating new presets.
+It also includes a  collection of more than 1000 presets organized in banks, so basic users will enjoy from the first moment and advanced users have an excellent base for creating new presets.
 <br>
 <br>